Empirical Decomposition of the IV-OLS Gap with Heterogeneous and Nonlinear Effects

 \section{Applications to Return-to-Schooling Estimates}

-This section describes the empirical application of my framework to return-to-schooling estimates with various identification strategies.\footnote{Throughout this paper, the term ``returns to schooling'' refers to the causal effect of schooling on log wages, even though it sometimes refers to the internal rate of return associated with schooling in its most narrow sense.} First, I use geographic variation in college costs as an instrument as in \citet{cameron2004estimation} and \citet{carneiro2011estimating} and estimate the returns to schooling in the National Longitudinal Survey of Youth 1979 (NLSY79).
-Next, I exploit a discontinuity in the minimum school-leaving age in the United Kingdom as in \citet{oreopoulos2006estimating}, using the British General Household Survey.
-Finally, I exploit DID variation in compulsory schooling laws across cohorts and states in the United States following \citet*{acemoglu2000large}, and estimate the returns to schooling in the 1960--1980 U.S. Censuses.\footnote{While I follow the identification strategies in these papers, I do not intend to replicate their empirical results because their objectives are not the IV--OLS comparison per se.
-My sample and variable specifications, which I believe are justifiable in their own right, do not necessarily match theirs.
-Nevertheless, the regression coefficients I obtain are similar to their original findings.} Taken together, these applications cover various instruments that rely on a variety of common identification strategies and influence different schooling margins.
-Appendix \ref{sec:Data} describes additional details of these empirical analyses.
+This section describes the empirical applications of my framework to return-to-schooling estimates with three different identification strategies.\footnote{I use the term ``returns to schooling'' to refer to the causal effect of schooling on log wages, even though it sometimes denotes the internal rate of return associated with schooling in its most narrow sense.} First, I use geographic variation in college costs as an instrument as in \citet{cameron2004estimation} and \citet{carneiro2011estimating} and estimate the returns to schooling in the National Longitudinal Survey of Youth 1979 (NLSY79).
+Next, I exploit a discontinuity in the minimum school-leaving age in the United Kingdom as in \citet{oreopoulos2006estimating}, using the British General Household Survey (GHS).
+Finally, I exploit DID variation in compulsory schooling laws across cohorts and states in the United States as in \citet*{acemoglu2000large} and estimate the returns to schooling in the 1960--1980 U.S. Censuses.
+Appendix \ref{sec:Data} provides additional details for these analyses.